Curiosity-driven Kate Knuth attempts to stand out in Minneapolis mayor's race

-As Minneapolis mayoral candidate Kate Knuth prepared to pepper the Little Earth community with her orange campaign flyers Wednesday, she received a political warning that applies far beyond the neighborhood's confines.
+As Minneapolis mayoral candidate Kate Knuth prepared to pepper the Little Earth community with her orange campaign fliers Wednesday, she received a political warning that applies far beyond the neighborhood's confines.

 "If you want this community to vote for you, they got to know your name," said Jolene Jones, former board president of the Little Earth Residents Association.
 "Because if they go in and they look at that ballot form and the only name they recognize is Jacob Frey, that's who they're going to vote for."